What is it?

 What are the symptoms?

 The most common symptom is a cluster of blister-like lesions.
 These develop at the site of contact from an infected person.
 It can take 2-12 days for symptoms to develop after being exposed.
 Some people notice itching or burning before the blisters break out.
 The blisters can be found around the mouth, in the genital area and around the anus/buttocks area.
-The blisters open and cause open sores which are painful, especially in the female genital area during urination.
-Swelling can also occur.
+The blisters open and cause painful open sores.
+These sores can be especially painful in the vagina area during urination.
+Swelling and vaginal discharge can also occur.
 Females may also have vaginal discharge.
 Other symptoms that occur with first infection can include swollen lymph glands, fever, muscle aches, headache and fatigue.
 The sores will eventually crust over and heal.
 This can take 1-3 weeks for the first infection.

 Many people with genital HSV can have very mild symptoms or no symptoms at all and not know they are infected.
 They can also mistake the symptoms for another problem such as jock itch, yeast infections or bug bites.